oicr-gsi/shesmu/README.md

 - JSON-over-HTTP interface.
 To add one, create a JSON file ending in `.remote`, in the `SHESMU_DATA` directory, containing `{ "url": ... }`.
 See [the remote action repository specification](api.md).
 - JSON-over-HTTP using a local repository definition.
-To define, create a JSON file ending in `.actions` in the `SHESMU_DATA` directory with `{"definitions":[...], "url": ...}`, where `url` is the URL to the HTTP server and `defintions` is as per the remote repository specification.
+To define, create a JSON file ending in `.actions` in the `SHESMU_DATA` directory with
+  `{"definitions":[...], "url": ...}`, where `url` is the URL to the HTTP server and `defintions` is as per the remote repository specification.
-- JIRA file-a-ticket actions (in the `action-jira` directory).
+- <a name="jira"></a>JIRA file-a-ticket actions (in the `action-jira` directory).
 To use this, create a JSON file ending in `.jira` in the `SHESMU_DATA` directory with `{"name":.., "projectKey":..., "token":.., "url": ...}` where `name` is the name that will appear in olives, `projectKey` is the JIRA project identifier